emmanguyen102/Data-Engineer-portfolio/Database/README.md

-# Database: Data modelling of an e-news website and turn ERD design into a physical database in MySQL Server
+# Data modelling of an e-news website and turn ERD design into a physical database in MySQL Server

 An e-news website was investagted with the aim of creating the ERD.
 This was later turned into a database in MySQL Server using T-SQL along with 10 querries from database to practice advanced T-SQL syntax including 1 function, 1 trigger, 1 stored procedure, 1 indexing and 2 transactions
 <br>